Fran-cho/docs/api/messages.md

 200, "{message : "Message Processing"}"
 ```

-After queueing and processing your message we will ping your servers back at the URL you specified in your HTTP web hook with a response object.
+After queueing and processing your message we will `POST` your servers back at the URL you specified in your HTTP web hook with a response object.
 To keep track of inbound messages and who they should route to in your application you should give each of your conversations a unique identifier and make use of the `external_chat_id` field.
 We aim to always complete these requests in 300ms or less.

 **Example Response Object**
 ```json